nhovratov/mask_permissions/README.md

 # Mask Permissions

-This extension adds an update wizard, which updates all of your backend user group permissions for all of your mask elements.
+This extension adds a backend module, where you can update your mask permissions for individual BE user groups or just all in one go.
-No need to do it manually anymore!
+No need to fiddle around in the permissions of backend users anymore!

 ## How to use it
-Just install the extension and go to Upgrade->Run Upgrade Wizard.
-If you have Backend User Groups defined and they need to update mask permissions, the updater will notice and you can run it.
-This can be done multiple times e.g. if you add more mask elements later on.
+Just install the extension and go to the new module "Mask Permissions".
+There will be a list of all backend user groups and an info, if an update is necessary.
+If so, you can click "grant permissions" and all mask elements will be available for this group.
+There is also a button "Grant permissions to all" if all groups should have access.